 Dear Governor Hochul,

-As a member of the 54,000-member Public Employees Federation, I encourage you to sign legislation to require transparency into the operations of OPWDD into law (S.3105-A by Sen. Mannion/A.9523 by Asm.
-Seawright).
+As a member of the 56,000-member Public Employees Federation, I encourage you to sign legislation to address “bullying” and “abusive conduct” in the workplace into law (S.3065-A by Sen. Ramos/A.8934-B by Asm.
+Bronson).

 Once again, I urge you to sign this important legislation into law.